etale-cohomology/pm/readme.md

 Once inside, it releases its RNA, packaged in a nucleocapsid (N) phosphoprotein, and begins assembly of a... *not-fully-understood* replicase-transcriptase complex that will mediate the synthesis of genome mRNA. wherein two coronaviral proteases, the papain-like protease (PLpro) and the 3C-like protease, are fundamental to coronaviral replication.
-This yields the spike glycoprotein, the nucleocapsid phosphoprotein, the papain-like protease, and the 3C-like protease as major targets for a purported vaccine or for antiviral therapeutics.
+This yields the spike glycoprotein, the nucleocapsid phosphoprotein, the papain-like protease, and the 3C-like protease as major targets for treatment.

 The genome of the SARS-CoV-1 encodes 28 proteins that orchestrate its lifecycle of cell death.
 Four of these are structural proteins on the surface of the virus, sixteen are nonstructural proteins involved in replication (named nsp1-nsp16), and the rest are a loose collection of "accessory" proteins.